mongolab/dex/README.md

 be affected by the additional data produced by profiling level 2.
 However, Dex may take longer to run.

-### Filtered
+### Filter by db/collection
-Dex also supports filtering this analysis by specific collections and databases.
+Dex supports filtering the analysis by specific collections and databases.
 Note that when you intend to analyze multiple databases you must provide a connection URI for the admin database.